 Mohamed Salah – Liverpool (2017/18)

-Mohamed Salah reintroduced himself to the Premier League in stunning style after arriving at Liverpool three years ago, taking the division by storm after previously struggling to make an impression at Chelsea.
+Mohamed Salah reintroduced himself to the Premier League in stunning style after arriving at Liverpool in 2017, taking the division by storm after previously struggling to make an impression at Chelsea.

 Salah had flourished during his time in Italian football with Fiorentina and Roma and made a record-breaking impression on Merseyside, scoring prolifically to win the Premier League’s Golden Boot alongside both the FWA Footballer of the Year and PFA Player of the Year accolades.